suzuqn/suzuqn/README.md

 ### Hi there 👋
-* 🔭 I’m currently working on symbolic music research using DNNs.
+I’m currently working on symbolic music research 🎶 using DNNs, including
+- arranging for musical instruments 🎹
+- creating and manipulating musical scores 🎼

 <!--
 **suzuqn/suzuqn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.